weaveworks/profiles/userdocs/profiles.dev/docs/intro.md

 ### Catalog

 A Catalog is an in-cluster cache of Profile references.
-The mechanism allows cluster admins to whitelist a list of profiles which may be applied to a cluster, and also provides users with another method if installation.
+The mechanism allows cluster admins to define a list of profiles which may be applied to a cluster, and also provides users with another method of installation.

 Users can also see when newer versions of profiles are published, as well as query the cache for more profiles which may meet their needs.